Why SQLite?

 The right trade-off

 Could you use Postgres?
 Sure — it handles more concurrent writes and has more features.
-But for the vast majority of web apps, SQLite is faster, simpler, and cheaper.
-You can always migrate later if you outgrow it.
-Most apps never will.
+But for the vast majority of web apps, SQLite is simpler: no Docker during development, no port conflicts, no connection pool tuning.